joseph-penlap/joseph-penlap.github.io/_pages/about.md

 <img src="../images/background.jpg" width="950px" height="130" vspace="21"><br clear="left">

 <div align="justify">My thesis aims at gaining a better understanding of <b>differential plant susceptibility</b> to parasitism by <b>Root-Knot Nematodes</b> (RKN) from the <i>Melodoigyne spp.</i> family.
-Initially focused on the case of <b>plant tolerance</b>, the main idea is to figure out the mechanisms underlying this plant tolerance, with three selected crops (tomato, pepper, cucurbit) as case studies.
+This study focuses on the case of tolerant plants, which are plants able to cope with nematode infections with limited yield losses.
+Understanding the mechanisms of plant tolerance is a key challenge to design, improve and assess control strategies that both maintain the yield and reduce long-term soil infestation.
 I exploit methods from dynamic system modelling to build a <b>mechanistic mathematical model</b> of plant-RKN interactions that explicitly links plant physiology and pest demography, including both the effect of these pests on the crops and the effect of the plants on the pests.</div>

 I'm also interested (but don't yet spend enough time on) in biocontrol, biological control and fast-slow processes in plant growth.